MGEScan/mgescan/docs/source/tutorial.rst

         .. image:: images/rtm-upload-ucsc.png

-MGEScan for LTR and nonLTR
+Run MGEScan for LTR and nonLTR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the new version of MGEScan, two programs, MGEScan-LTR and MGEScan-nonLTR,